TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- TCU and its opponents have combined to score more than 66 points in five of nine games this season.
+- TCU and its opponents have gone over the current 64.5-point total in five of nine games (55.6%) this season.

-- The two teams combine to score 49.2 points per game, 16.8 less than the over/under in this contest.
+- The two teams combine to average 49.2 points per game, 15.3 less than the over/under in this contest.

-- This contest's over/under is 12.4 points lower than the 78.4 these two squads combine to give up per game in 2021.
+- This contest's over/under is 13.9 points under the 78.4 these two squads combine to give up per game in 2021.

 TCU Stats and Trends

-- When TCU records more than 44.1 points, it is 1-0 against the spread and 2-0 overall.
+- TCU is 1-0 against the spread and 2-0 overall this season when the team notches more than 44.1 points.

 - Find the latest spread and moneyline odds for TCU at SISportsbook.